MACHARODRIGO/tRNASec-Study-Project/README.md

 ## 🚀 Usage

-Scripts in the `scripts/` folder should be designed to run from the command line and accept relevant arguments.
+Jupyter notebooks in the `notebooks/` folder should be designed to run from the command line and accept relevant arguments.
 For instance:

--   `fetch_rnacentral.py`: Query RNAcentral for tRNA-Sec sequences and save them to `data/raw/`.
+-   `fetch_and_explore.ipynb`: Query RNAcentral for tRNA-Sec sequences and save them to `data/raw/`.
--   `annotate_modifications.py`: Integrate modification data from MODOMICS and other sources.
 -   `align_sequences.py`: Perform multiple sequence alignment and phylogenetic tree construction.
 -   `predict_structures.py`: Run secondary structure predictions using ViennaRNA, NUPACK, or RNAstructure.

-Jupyter notebooks in the `notebooks/` directory can be used for exploratory analyses, visualization, and documentation of intermediate findings.

 ---